Unleash/unleash/website/docs/feature-flag-tutorials/flutter/a-b-testing.md

 ## Setup variants in Unleash

 In your Unleash instance, create a new feature flag called `likeOptionExperiment`.
-Choose the toggle type called `Experiment` and enable the [impression data](https://docs.getunleash.io/reference/impression-data).
+Choose the flag type called `Experiment` and enable the [impression data](https://docs.getunleash.io/reference/impression-data).
 By default, the flag will be set to false.

 ![Set Up Variant in Unleash](/img/variant-setup-1.png)

-Now that you have created your feature toggle, let’s create two new [variants](https://docs.getunleash.io/reference/feature-toggle-variants) “gridTile'' and “imageDetails” respectively.
+Now that you have created your feature flag, let’s create two new [variants](https://docs.getunleash.io/reference/feature-toggle-variants) “gridTile'' and “imageDetails” respectively.
 These variants will help you position your “like image” button.

 ![Succesfully setting up variant in Unleash](/img/setup-variant-2.png)